jammorales/data-science-knowledge-repo/README.md

 * Available at: https://github.com/jammorales/data-science-knowledge-repo

 ## Introduction
-__How to share__
-Feel free to share but please link to this repo and cite the author.
+__How to share.__ Feel free to share but please link to this repo and cite the author.

 ## Contents
 __Practical big data analysis__